Skip to main content

 FedEx Small Business Grant Contest

 Since 2012, FedEx has awarded over $1.5 million in cash grants and prizes in the FedEx Small Business Grant Contest.
 Any business with a FedEx shipping account can enter.
 The winners receive a $50,000 grant, a FedEx Office® print services credit, and more.
-The 2022 grants have already been awarded, but watch the website for information on when applications for 2023 grants will open.

-Grant opportunities for minority owned businesses
+Grant opportunities for minority-owned businesses

 Some grants are specific to businesses that are owned (or at least 51% owned) by those who are typically underserved by traditional financing options.
 These can include women, Blacks, Hispanics, Asian Americans and Pacific Islanders, the LGBTQ+ community, veterans, those with disabilities, etc.

-Related: 7 No-nonsense paths to grants for Hispanic small business owners
+No-nonsense paths to grants for Hispanic small business owners

-For AAPI-owned businesses
+Grants for AAPI-owned businesses

-For LGBTQ+-owned businesses
+Grants for LGBTQ+-owned businesses

 StartOut is the largest non-profit organization for LGBTQ+ entrepreneurs.
 StartOut supports business founders from idea development through established companies, in any industry, provided the business is able to scale.
 At least one founder of the business must identify as LGBTQ+.
 Since it was founded in 2017, StartOut Growth Lab has accelerated 56 companies that have secured over $500 million in funding and created over 3,400 new jobs.

-For businesses owned by people of color
+Grants for businesses owned by people of color

-For women-owned businesses
+Grants for women-owned businesses

 She’s Next is a business grant program for Black women-owned businesses offered through Visa.
 Eligible businesses must be owned by Black women, have been in business for two years or more, have at least $24,000 in revenue, and be a B2C company.